Stronger, Smarter and Loved, No Matter What

 Written by Natasha Frisk

-For over a decade I have been a dedicated Health and Wellness professional.
-From Fitness Instructor, to wellness speaker, coach and business owner.
+For over a decade, I have been a dedicated health and wellness professional—first as a fitness instructor, then as a wellness speaker, coach, and business owner.

-Health has always been in my life but not from the wellness aspect.
+Health has always been a part of my life, but not always from the perspective of wellness.
 I grew into this field because of my upbringing.

-As a teen I developed irregular menstrual cycles, digestive issues and depression.
-When you are constantly moving from school to school, saying goodbye to family or friends this will take a toll on you emotionally and mentally and you will start to show physical symptoms.
-I found comfort in writing, singing and cooking.
-When I lived with my parents they both worked 2 or even 3 jobs so I had to grow up fast and take care of myself and brothers and cook for us.
-My mom was not the best cook so usually we had tv dinners, fast food, or what we could afford with our food stamps.
+As a teenager, I developed irregular menstrual cycles, digestive issues, and depression.
+When you’re always saying goodbye to friends and adjusting to new schools, emotional strain often shows up as physical symptoms.
+I found comfort in writing, singing, and cooking.
+When I lived with my parents, they often worked two or three jobs, so I cooked for myself and my brothers.
+My mom wasn’t much of a cook so usually we had tv dinners, fast food, or what we could afford with our food stamps.

 I found comfort in cooking and learning how to make what I called healthy food.
 I learned how to cook pasta, chicken with veggies and I loved baking.
 As I got older and started to work, I invested my money into what I thought was healthy, like Snackwells and anything that said healthy on it.
 My health started to take a turn at the age of 15 when my cycle came and it was very irregular.
 When this happens to a teen age girl the first thing a Dr/OBYN will do is prescribe birth control.
 This was prescribed to me for a number of reasons and one being to gain weight as I was severely under weight.